KenKundert/scripts/README.rst

    them consistent if a flags argument were added to allow the default behavior to be overridden easily.
 The flags argument would be similar to that provided by Cmd.
-4. Should we switch the order of the arguments to the ls function?
+4. Should we switch the order of the arguments to the ls and filter functions?
+5. The documentation could use some work (more examples).